KursatCodes/KursatCodes/README.md

 - 👋 Hi, I’m @KursatCodes
 - 👀 I’m interested in programing.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning and writing Kotlin
 - 💞️ I’m looking to collaborate on Kotlin and Java
+- 👀 You can reach me my e-mail adress kgokgun94@gmail.com
 - 📫 How to reach me github :)

 <!---